 (v) Scheduling Limits.

 (A) Minimum Energy.
-Buyer may not schedule less than 8 MW (30%) of Energy from the Entitlement in each Settlement Interval of the Entitlement.
+Buyer may not schedule Energy at less than 8 MW from the Entitlement at any time during the month.

 (B) Maximum Changes.
-Subject to the minimum Energy level specified in subsection (A) above:
+Subject to the minimum Energy rate specified in subsection (A) above:

 (1) Total.
-Generally, the sum of Energy scheduled and Ancillary Services reserved or scheduled by Buyer in each hour cannot change more than ± 6 MW.
+Generally, the sum of the rate at which Energy is scheduled and the rate at which Ancillary Services is reserved or scheduled by Buyer in each hour cannot change more than ± 6 MW.
 The following additional restrictions apply.

 (2) Energy.
 Subject to the maximum change specified in subsection (1) above: